 Public demonstrations are only allowed at Speakers' Corner in Hong Lim Park.
 Non-permanent residents need a permit to participate in any activity at Speakers' Corner.
 Penalties can be severe.

 Violent crime against tourists is rare.

 Petty crime such as pickpocketing and street theft occurs at the airport, tourist destinations, hotels and on public transport.
-Pay close attention to your personal belongings, particularly in tourist areas and on public transport.
+Be alert to your personal belongings, particularly in tourist areas and on public transport.

 Property rental scams occur.
 Con artists have posed as landlords on property websites offering fake rental properties.
-You can get details of a rental property, including the owner, from the
+You can check details of a rental property, including the owner, from the

 Inland Revenue Authority of Singapore or the

 - Research the property and other party before committing to a rental or purchase contract.

 - Avoid making large payments in cash.

 - Request all parties (including landlords and agents) attend when signing tenancy documents.